-The above pseudocode describes a philosopher process.
-A philosopher starts by thinking, which then makes him hungry at which point he nondeterministically decides to either pick his left fork followed by his right fork, or to pick his right fork followed by his left fork.
-Once a philosopher has both forks adjacent to him in his hands, he eats.
+his hands, he eats.
 Finally, he drops first the left fork and then the right fork back onto the table, and repeats this process indefinitely.
 Since several philosophers are sitting around the same table and hence sharing one fork with each of their two adjacent neighbors, they compete for forks with each other.
-For instance, if all philosophers around the table have picked their left fork, the entire system is then in a deadlock.
+For instance, if all philosophers around the table have picked up their left fork, the entire system is then in a deadlock.

 We denote by PHIL a C implementation of the above system with 17 philosophers.
 We arbitrarily choose this large number of processes so that it is not possible to explore the state space of the system exhaustively within a reasonable amount of time.
-Nondeterminism is simulated using the system call VS_toss supported by VeriSoft (see [8]).
+Nondeterminism is simulated using the system call VS_toss supported by VeriSoft (see [10]).
 In what follows, we compare the effectiveness of various search algorithms to find deadlocks in this system.